Griswold cast iron skillet. Simple identification guide using logos.

 Circa 1930s-1940s.

 Victor was a budget-friendly line of cast iron.
-Griswold made Victor skillets between the 1890s to the 1930s.
-And the logo also changed over the 50 years.
-Simply marked in the beginning with Victor at the 12 o’clock position like Erie skillets.
-Later the logo on the cast iron skillets became embellished.
+Griswold made Victor Skillets between the 1890s and 1930s.
+The logo has also changed over the 50 years, with Victor at the 12 o’clock position like Erie skillets.
+However, the Victor logo on the cast iron skillets became embellished over the years.

 Griswold Manufacturing marketed Victor cast iron as a lower grade.
-But, this does not mean lower quality.
-But the skillets still have super smooth cooking surfaces.
+But this does not mean lower quality.
+The skillets still have super smooth cooking surfaces.

 Close up photo of Victor cast iron logo made by Griswold.